2026 Mothapalooza

 9:30-10:30 AM – Breakfast Served at Tremper Mound.

 Feel free to arrive at staggered times for a warm breakfast.
-Tremper M0und Preserve is one of Ohio’s most historic landmarks.
+Tremper M0und Preserve is one of Ohio’s most significant historic landmarks.
 Stay after breakfast for a tour of the mound and the story of its world-significance OR enjoy one or more of the three hiking trails offered in the preserve.

 10:00 AM – Caterpillar Lab at Shawnee State Lodge & Conference Center.